ajeetkumarukande95/Sentiment-Analysis-DistilBERT-Finetuning/README.md

 python app.py
 ```
 Model Details
-The sentiment analysis model is based on the DistilBERT architecture and has been fine-tuned on the IMDb movie reviews dataset.
+The sentiment analysis model is based on the DistilBERT architecture and has been fine-tuned on the IMDB movie reviews dataset.

 Author
 This project was developed by Ajeetkumar Ukande.